paveldat/objects_detection_on_video/Readme.md

 `python main.py`

 ## Help
-When you start the program, you will be prompted to enter the path to the image and the name of the object that you need to find and calculate it.
+When you start the program, you will be prompted to enter the path to the video and the name of the object that you need to find and calculate it.
 If you need to find several objects in the image, write them separated by commas.
 Names of possible objects:
 ```